emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 # Drawbacks

 * This is a relatively large set of changes that are arguably not needed (things mostly work today).
-* One of the major pains in upgrading larger applications to newer Ember versions, is updating their tests to follow "new" patterns.
+* One of the major hurdles in upgrading larger applications to newer Ember versions, is updating their tests to follow "new" patterns.
 This RFC introduces yet another "new" thing (and proposes to deprecate the old thing), and could therefore be considered "just more churn".

 # Alternatives

 * The primary alternative to this would be to do nothing...

-# Unresolved questions

-TBD?